scottwilliamhines/facial_feature_detection/README.md

 ### Adding an Overlay

-Now that we have the code all put together to predict the landmarks,
+Now that we have the code all put together to predict the landmarks, we can begin adding overlay images that track to those landmarks.
+To do this we need to annotate any images that we want to overlay with the coordinates of the landmarks we want the image to track to.
+For this purpose I used an online application called [makesense](https://www.makesense.ai/).

+- Select get started

+- Add labels coorespnding to the numbers of the landmarks